2022 Chevrolet Silverado 2500HD Trim Levels, Configurations & Comparisons.

-Compare the 2022 Chevrolet Silverado 2500HD WT vs LT Trims.
-What Is the Difference?
+Compare the WT vs LT Trims.
+What is the difference?

 The base trim level of the 2022 Chevrolet Silverado 2500HD is called the WT.
 This stands for work truck, signifying its bare-bones design.
 The next level up is called the LT.
 The WT and LT are offered with either 2-wheel drive (2WD) or 4-wheel drive (4WD).
 Both trims are available in Regular, Double and Crew-Cab variations.

 The Regular Cab has two doors and is only available with a long cargo bed.
 The other two variations get the choice of a long bed or a standard bed.
 The Double Cab has extra room for passengers in the rear.
 The Crew Cab adds four full-sized doors and expands the backseat area even further.

 No matter which of the trim levels is selected, the Silverado 2500HD comes stock with a gasoline-powered V8 engine.
 This powerful 6.6-liter engine can produce 401 horsepower (hp) with 464 pound-feet (lb-ft) of torque.
 A truck equipped with the gas V8 has a maximum towing capacity of 14,500 pounds (lbs) and a payload capacity of 3,817 lbs.
 Trucks must be properly equipped to reach the maximum numbers, and these can fluctuate a bit depending on the body style and drivetrain that's selected.